Invasive Plants and Removal Methods

 Spear Thistle (Cirsium vulgare) ongoing monitoring for seedlings.

 Pompom weed (Campuloclinium macrocephalum) monitoring from December and immediate removal of isolated plants.

 Red sesbania (Sesbania punicea) - seedlings removed while small.
-Seed banks sprout when water levels drop.
+Seed banks usually underwater sprout when water levels drop.

 Bugweed (Solanum mauritamium) - seedlings removed before going to seed.

 Black Locust (Robinia pseudoacacia) - saplings removed by tree popper.